Azure/azure-saas/src/Saas.Application/README.md

 These instructions cover running the app using its existing implementations and included modules locally.
 Substituting other module implementations or class implementations may make existing secrets irrelevant.

 1. Insert secrets marked as required for running locally into your secrets manager (such as by using provided script).
-1. Configure multiple projects to launch: Saas.SignupAdministration.Web, Saas.Permissions.Service and Saas.Admin.Service.
+1. Configure multiple projects to launch: Saas.Application.Web, Saas.Permissions.Service and Saas.Admin.Service.
 In Visual Studio, this can be accomplished by right clicking the project and selecting `Set Startup Projects...` for local debugging.
 1. Start apps.
 Services will launch as presented Swagger APIs.
-Web app will launch MVC ASP.NET Core application.
+Web app will launch Razor page ASP.NET Core application.
+1. Navigate from the welcome screen to a sub path matching one of your configured Tenant routes

 ## 3. Additional Resources

 ### i.
 Azure AD B2C
 You'll need to configure your B2C instance for an external authentication provider.
 Additional documentation is available [here](https://docs.microsoft.com/en-us/azure/active-directory-b2c/identity-provider-azure-ad-multi-tenant?pivots=b2c-user-flow).

-### ii.
-JsonSessionPersistenceProvider

-The JsonSessionPersistenceProvider maintains the state of the onboarding workflow for each user and allows for forward and backward movment in the app with access to all of the values of the Tenant.
-Custom providers can be used as long as they inherit from the IPersistenceProvider interface.

-The 2 methods are:
-- public void Persist(string key, object value);
-- public T Retrieve<T>(string key);

-The included implementation simply stores the session data within memory of the server app, making it highly unsuitable at scale or when multiple app instances are deployed.
-A caching service able to perform realtime updates is ideal to maximize scalability.
-Consider session management through industry standard tools such as [Redis](https://redis.com/solutions/use-cases/session-management/).